 [H1] Analysis of Time to Event

 Sometimes the outcome of interest is not a count of events (e.g., falls), but days, or in our case, months to the event (person-time).
-The analysis of outcomes over time can be done using a Kaplan-Meier estimator (Kaplan 1958).
+The analysis of outcomes over time can be done using a Kaplan-Meier estimator (Kaplan and Meier 1958).
 The estimator can be used to examine statistical significance and to report time until outcome.
 An advantage of using this estimator is that it can accommodate changes in the experience of patients in the study.
 For example, if patients die before the outcome of interest is measured, they can be left out of the calculation for periods after their death.
 In addition, if patients change their places of care, they can be excluded from the study from the time that they changed providers and location of treatment.

 For example, during each period, the number of patients at risk of falling (the number of patients in the study minus the patients who are removed) and the number of patients that do not fall (number at risk minus number that have fallen) are calculated.
 This is the conditional probability of falling given that the patient has not fallen in prior periods.
 The probability of falling in the period is calculated as the probability of falling in a past period multiplied by the conditional probability of not falling.
 Exhibit 15.11 shows the calculation of these probabilities for our data.
 Among the two cases, there was one fall in the third month.
 Among the four controls, there was one fall in the second month.
 There was one patient in the control group that died in the first month and therefore was not available to the study in subsequent months.